Anime Token (ANI) Price Reaches $0.0008

-Anime Token (ANI) traded up 10.7% against the U.S. dollar during the one day period ending at 21:00 PM E.T. on September 2nd.
-One Anime Token coin can now be purchased for about $0.0008 or 0.00000004 BTC on popular exchanges.
-In the last seven days, Anime Token has traded down 0.3% against the U.S. dollar.
-Anime Token has a total market cap of $47,693.78 and approximately $11,384.00 worth of Anime Token was traded on exchanges in the last day.
+Anime Token (ANI) traded 10.7% higher against the U.S. dollar during the 1-day period ending at 18:00 PM Eastern on September 3rd.
+Anime Token has a total market capitalization of $47,693.78 and $11,384.00 worth of Anime Token was traded on exchanges in the last 24 hours.
+One Anime Token coin can now be bought for approximately $0.0008 or 0.00000004 BTC on popular exchanges.
+During the last week, Anime Token has traded down 0.3% against the U.S. dollar.

 - MonetaryUnit (MUE) traded flat against the dollar and now trades at $0.0018 or 0.00000006 BTC.